 Still insisting that there should be no unforced withdrawal, Adolf Hitler ordered Friessner to fight for every foot of soil, but Heeresgruppe 'Süd' was soon totally overwhelmed by events.

 Soviet military history divided the 'Budapest Strategic Offensive Operation' into seven sub-operations known as the 'Kecskemét-Budapest Offensive Operation' (29 October/10 December), the 'Szolnok-Budapest Offensive Operation' (29 October/10 December), the 'Nyiregyhaza-Miskolc Offensive Operation' (1 November/10 December), the 'Apatin-Kaposvár Offensive Operation' (7 November/31 December), the 'Esztergom-Komarno Offensive Operation' (20 December/15 January), the 'Szekesfehervar-Esztergom Offensive Operation' (20 December/13 February) and the 'Assault on Budapest Offensive Operation' (27 December/13 February).
 These fall into five phases.
-The first and second of these phases (29 October/3 November 1944 and 7/24 November 1944 respectively) involved the two large offensives by the 2nd Ukrainian Front.
+The first and second of these (29 October/3 November 1944 and 7/24 November 1944 respectively) involved the two large offensives by the 2nd Ukrainian Front.
 The fighting in these two periods was very sanguinary and fierce, the Soviets coming up against strong German resistance.
 Although the Soviets managed to make considerable territorial gains, they failed to capture Budapest as a result of the combination of German resistance and their own lack of adequate offensive strength.
 In the third phase (3/26 December 1944), Marshal Sovetskogo Soyuza Fedor I. Tolbukhin’s 3rd Ukrainian Front managed to reach the Danube river after its part on the liberation of Belgrade, and thus greatly enhanced the Soviet offensive power in Hungary.
 Now with adequate forces, both Soviet fronts launched a two-pronged attack to the north and south of Budapest, finally managing to encircle the city and trapping about 190,000 German and Hungarian troops inside the Budapest pocket.
 The fourth phase (1/26 January 1945) was characterised by a series of determined counter-offensives launched by German reinforcements in order to relieve the siege of Budapest.
 Some German units managed to penetrate deep into the environs of the city, the most successful of them getting within 15.5 miles (25 km) of the Hungarian capital.
 However, the Soviets managed to halt all of the German efforts and thereby maintain their encirclement.
 In the fifth and final phase (27 January/13 February 1945), the Soviets concentrated their strength to destroy the main strength German and Hungarian resistance in Budapest.
 Even so, the German troops still fought for about two more weeks before surrendering on 13 February, in the process bringing to an end some four months of bloody fighting around and finally within Budapest.

 The Soviet high command had ordered Malinovsky to attack north into the area between the Danube and the Tisza in the direction of Budapest using General Leytenant Ivan T. Shlemin’s 46th Army and a number of mechanised corps.
 On the afternoon of 29 October the Hungarian 3rd Army was scattered near Kecskemet, and the II and IV Mechanised Corps swept rapidly into north-west behind the German 6th Army's positions on the Tisza.
 The Soviet troops had learned from their earlier losses near Debrecen and Nyiregyhaza, and their armour and infantry were now operating in well co-ordinated all-arms groupings.
 Despite determined counterattacks by Generalleutnant Josef von Radowitz’s 23rd Panzerdivision, Generalmajor Gustav-Adolf von Nostitz-Wallwitz’s 24th Panzerdivision and SS-Brigadeführer und Generalmajor der Waffen-SS Fritz Schmedes’s (from 27 November SS-Standartenführer Walter Harzer’s) 4th SS Polizei-Panzergrenadierdivision, the 46th Army fought its way forward to a position only a few miles outside Budapest’s outskirts before it was halted.